-When you eat, the muscle at the hiatus relaxes to allow food to pass into the stomach.
+When you eat, the muscle at the hiatus relaxes to let food pass into the stomach.
 It tightens again to keep food and digestive acids in the stomach.

-Many people with hiatal hernias have mild symptoms.
-You may notice the following GERD symptoms:
+Many people with a hiatal hernia have mild symptoms.
+You may notice these GERD symptoms:

-If you have been diagnosed with hiatal hernia, these suggestions may help improve symptoms:
+If you have been diagnosed with a hiatal hernia, these tips may help ease symptoms:

 Lose excess weight.
 Extra weight puts pressure on the stomach and esophagus.